Automattic/Co-Authors-Plus/readme.txt

 1. Add co-authors to your posts and pages.

 == Screenshots ==

-1. "Authors" box with multiple authors added
+1. Multiple authors can be added to a Post, Page, or Custom Post Type using an auto-complete interface.
+2. The order of your co-authors can be changed by drag and drop.
-2. Guest authors allow you to assign bylines without creating WordPress user accounts
+3. Guest authors allow you to assign bylines without creating WordPress user accounts.
+You can also override existing WordPress account meta by mapping a guest author to a WordPress user.